-Randall Coleman is currently the Associate Director of Bands and Associate Professor of Music at the University of Alabama where he serves as the conductor of the Alabama Symphonic Band, the Associate Conductor of the Alabama Wind Ensemble, and the Associate Director of the Million Dollar Band.
-He also teaches graduate and undergraduate conducting and wind band literature classes.
-In addition, Professor Coleman is the Coordinator of the Crimson Music Camps and the Alabama Honor Band Festivals.
-Professor Coleman ALSO serves as Conductor and Artistic Director of the Alabama Winds, an all-adult community wind band based in Birmingham, Alabama.
-Prior to his appointment to the faculty at the University of Alabama in 2007, Mr. Coleman enjoyed a successful 25 year career as a high school band director and supervisor in metropolitan Atlanta, Georgia.
+Randall Coleman is currently the Director of Bands and Professor of Music at the University of Tennessee-Chattanooga.
+At UTC, Mr. Coleman serves as the conductor of the UTC Wind Ensemble and the “Marching Mocs”.
+He also teaches undergraduate conducting, band methods and supervises student teachers.
+Prior to this appointment in 2021, he served for 14 years as Professor of Music and the Associate Director of Bands at the University of Alabama where he served as the conductor of the Alabama Symphonic Band and the Associate Director of the Million Dollar Band.
+Professor Coleman also serves as Conductor and Artistic Director of the Alabama Winds, an all-adult community wind band based in Birmingham, Alabama.
+Prior to his appointment to the faculty at the University of Alabama, Mr. Coleman enjoyed a successful 25-year career as a high school band director and supervisor in metropolitan Atlanta, Georgia.
 He received his Bachelor of Science Degree in Music Education at Jacksonville State University in Jacksonville, Alabama, and the Masters of Music Education degree from Georgia State University in Atlanta, Georgia.